Medical Sonography – Program Detail

 - Why do the requirements for entry into the program change from one year to the next?
 In order to maintain our accreditation with CAAHEP, we must remain in compliance with their standards.
 These standards change as we continually seek to provide the highest quality of education possible.
 Whenever CAAHEP changes a standard the college must make changes in their programs in order to maintain accreditation.
 Sometimes this requires us to add a new course to the curriculum and sometimes it requires us to either change or drop other courses.
 In some cases it requires us to revise the requirements for entry into a program.
 The program must also comply with standards set forth by the State of North Carolina.

 - I have taken all of the related general education courses in the curriculum.
 Is there anything else that I can do to increase my chances of being accepted into the program?
-At this point applicants may wish to consider re-taking courses in which they did not make an A to increase the number of selective entry points.
-Also, please see the admissions packet for ways to earn additional points.
+See the admissions requirements MAR packet for all sources of selective entry points.
+It includes additional methods of obtaining points.

-- How many students apply each year? approximately 50
+- How many students are ranked by admissions each year?

 - Why can’t more students be taken into the program?
 With the number of applicants for the program it seems like the college should take in more students?

 Medical Sonography is a unique learning experience that requires one-on-one instructor training with the students.
 With the current number of faculty and the time needed with each student we cannot accept any more students.
 We can only have one student at most of our clinical sites due to our accreditation requirements and we have a limited number of clinical sites.
 We have clinical sites spread out over five counties now, extending as far as Concord and Eden, NC .
-Thus, we can’t accept larger numbers of students into these programs.
+Only facilities that meet the standards of our accrediting body may be used as clinical sites for our program.

 Each modality has its unique limitations.
 Sonograms can take up to an hour to perform with a student whereas most x-rays and some CT scans may take only 10-15 minutes to perform.
 There is also a higher volume of patients in x-ray and CT, which is accommodating for larger classes of students.
 Patient loads in Ultrasound are much lower because they take much more time to perform.
 This limits the number of potential patients that students can scan in a typical day and thus limits the number of students that we can send to each clinical site.